SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 The valid types are as follows:

 - `Any`:
-  Maches any SKON data type.
+  Matches any SKON data type.
 - `String`:
-  Maches the String data type.
+  Matches the String data type.
 - `Integer`:
   Matches the Integer data type.
 - `Float`:
-  Maches the Float data type.
+  Matches the Float data type.
 - `Boolean`:
-  Maches the boolean data type.
+  Matches the boolean data type.
 - `DateTime`:
-  Maches the DateTime data type.
+  Matches the DateTime data type.

 It's worth noting that because Type is a data type it should be followed by a comma.